Featured image: Virgil Abloh at Paris Fashion Week Autumn/Winter 2019 (Myles Kalus Anak Jihem)

 July 9, 2019

-Starting in November, the High Museum of Art will present Virgil Abloh: ‘Figures of Speech’, the first museum exhibition devoted to the work of the artist and designer who became creative director of Louis Vuitton’s menswear line in 2018.
+Starting November 9, 2019, the High Museum of Art will present Virgil Abloh: ‘Figures of Speech’, the first museum exhibition devoted to the work of the artist and designer behind the fashion brand Off-White™ and creative director of Louis Vuitton’s menswear line since 2018.

-Organized by the Museum of Contemporary Art, Chicago, where it debuted in June, the exhibition focuses on Abloh’s creative process and collaborative work, which ranges across media and connects visual artists, musicians, graphic designers, fashion designers, and architects.
-The works on view will offer an in-depth look at the defining highlights of Abloh’s career, including his recent designs for the Louis Vuitton menswear collection, video documentation of his most iconic fashion shows, and his distinctive furniture and graphic design work.
+Organized by the Museum of Contemporary Art, Chicago, where it debuted in June, the exhibition focuses on Abloh’s creative process.
+The works on view will offer an in-depth look at the highlights of Abloh’s career, including his recent designs for the Louis Vuitton menswear collection, videos of his most iconic fashion shows, and his distinctive furniture and graphic design work.

 Raised outside of Chicago by parents who emigrated from Ghana, Abloh trained in engineering and architecture and from an early age cultivated an interest in music, fashion, and design.
 While pursuing a master’s degree in architecture from the Illinois Institute of Technology, he connected with then-emerging Kanye West, joining a fledgling creative team to work on album covers, concert designs, and merchandising.